OpenBCI/Documentation/docs/01GettingStarted/01-Boards/02-Ganglion_Getting_Started_Guide.md

 ![First Live Ganglion Data](assets/GettingStartedImages/ganglion_first-data.jpg)

 You should see the `Time Series` window scrolling some data to the left, the `FFT Plot` container will show you the power level of the signals at different frequencies.
 The `Accelerometer` window will also scroll data.
 Note that the GUI, by default, saves the raw data in .csv or .txt format into the same directory that you placed the GUI file.
-Refer to the Ganglion Data Format [guide](https://docs.openbci.com/docs/03Ganglion/GanglionDataFormat#binary-format) to learn how to interpret the raw data.
+Learn about the `Time Series` and other built-in widgets' function in the GUI Widget [Guide.](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIWidgets) Refer to the Ganglion Data Format [guide](https://docs.openbci.com/docs/03Ganglion/GanglionDataFormat#binary-format) to learn how to interpret the raw data.

 ![Accel Moving](assets/GettingStartedImages/ganglion_moving-accelerometer.jpg)